 Not really!
-These form the basis of lower – mid priced models and so you are tied to what you can get for the retail price asked.
+These form the basis of lower to mid-priced models and so you are tied to what you can get for the retail price asked.
 The basis of all spring manufacture is the wire used to make the actual spring and there are limited suppliers of this drawn wire and so assumption can be made that nearly all spring manufacturers will be purchasing from a limited supply chain.

-These comments refer to widely available Mass Produced Pocket Spring Units.
-There may be exceptions to the rule but these will be discussed under the relevant section.
+These comments refer to widely available mass-produced pocket spring units.
+There may be exceptions to the rule but these will be discussed in the relevant section.

-Pocket spring counts are always based on the number of springs in a King Sized Mattress: 150 x 200 / 5’0 x 6’6.
-Even when a single mattress is described as having 1000 pocket springs for example – it won’t.
+Pocket spring counts are always based on the number of springs in a king sized mattress: 150 x 200 / 5’0 x 6’6.
+Even when a single mattress is described as having 1000 pocket springs, for example, it won’t.
 It will have proportionately less.
-A Superking sized mattress will have proportionately more.
-Some retailers have started to give the exact count for a particular size which throws a fly into the ointment when you are doing like for like comparisons.
+A super king sized mattress will have proportionately more.
+Some retailers have started to give the exact count of a particular size which throws a fly into the ointment when you are doing like for like comparisons.
 Always be aware of the count in a king sized mattress and you just can’t go wrong.